stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

   M_YM_reg = M_YM \ S_sing_YM
   ```

-* When an experiment or protocol would attempt to evaluate `DeltaS_YM(m)` or the invariants for a state in `S_sing_YM`, the result is treated as “out of domain” rather than as evidence about the existence of the theory or the presence of a mass gap.
+* When an experiment or protocol would attempt to evaluate `DeltaS_YM(m)` or the invariants for a state in `S_sing_YM`, the result is treated as out of domain rather than as evidence about the existence of the theory or the presence of a mass gap.

 This makes the singular set explicit and prevents accidental use of undefined or divergent quantities as if they were meaningful observables.